A list of opportunities and grants available for businesses in Nottingham looking to incorporate green practices.

 When we started digging, we found an abundance of opportunities and support out there for businesses in Nottingham.
 In fact, it started to feel a little overwhelming!
 So we asked Nottingham BID partners and organisations to share information with us about the support available to you.
 We’ve trimmed the information down into bite-size pieces for you to chew on… get stuck in!

-Nottingham BID are proud to present Green City, a campaign that will provide Nottingham businesses and its citizens with accessible information on how to become more environmentally sustainable.
+Nottingham BID are proud to present Green Healthy City, a campaign that will provide Nottingham businesses and its citizens with accessible information on how to become more environmentally sustainable.
 The campaign supports Nottingham City Council's goal to be the first carbon neutral city in the UK, something they, and we, aim to achieve by 2028 through the CN2028 agenda.

 Nottingham BID have created two web resources, one for business leaders that will sit here on the Nottingham BID website, and a public facing resource that will sit on our It's In Nottingham website.
 We aim to create the go-to resources for everything 'green' that is happening in our city and these will support the Nottingham City Council CN2028 agenda.